Transparency note for Key Phrase Extraction

 Characteristics and limitations

 Depending on your scenario and input data, you could experience different levels of performance.
-The following information is designed to help you understand key concepts about performance as they apply to using Azure Cognitive Service for language's key phrase extraction feature.
+The following information is designed to help you understand key concepts about performance as they apply to using the Azure AI Language key phrase extraction feature.

 System limitations and best practices for enhancing performance

-Unlike other Azure Cognitive Service for language features' models, the key phrase extraction model is an unsupervised model that is not trained on human labeled ground truth data.
+Unlike other Azure AI Language features' models, the key phrase extraction model is an unsupervised model that is not trained on human labeled ground truth data.
 All of the noun phrases in the text sent to the service are detected and then ranked based on frequency and co-occurrence.
 Therefore, what is returned by the model may not agree with what a human would choose as the most important phrases.
 In some cases the model may appear partially correct, in that a noun is returned without the adjective that modifies it.

 - Longer text will perform better.
 Do not break your source text up into pieces like sentences or paragraphs.
 Send the entire text, for example, a complete customer review or paper abstract.